-In the light of yet more corporate scandals in public, private and charitable sectors – child protection in Rochdale, the collapse of Carillion, abuse and exploitation at Oxfam – we are struck by how both the American and European models of corporate governance have proved wholly inadequate.
+In the light of yet more corporate scandals in public, private and charitable sectors, we are struck by how both the American and European models of corporate governance have proved wholly inadequate.
 NEDs and trustees, despite good intentions, seem unable to exercise appropriate levels of control.

-In the UK, for example, the FCA has publicly acknowledged that wrongdoing increased as its rule book increased 27% in the period 2005-8.
+In the UK, for example, the FCA has publicly acknowledged that wrongdoing increased as its rule book increased 27 per cent in the period 2005-8.
 Indeed, the FRC’s recent investigation of the ways in which corporate boards might influence the evolution of organisational culture confirms the limits of regulation.

 In addition, engagement levels remain stubbornly low around the world despite it being the obsession of HR departments for more than a decade.
-About 40% of employees are actively disengaged with their work.
+About 40 per cent of employees are actively disengaged with their work.
 Think about this problem in terms of lost productivity or perhaps more importantly in terms of human misery.

 As a consequence individuals are rethinking their relationships with organisations.
 Some are deserting the corporate world as they enthusiastically embrace the gig economy.
 Others are demanding more of organisations – more accountability, more transparency and more opportunities for self-expression and development.
 Just earning a living is not enough anymore.